“I am your voice – It was tied in you – In me it begins to (speak).

 I loosen the tongue that was tied in them,

-It begins to talk out of my mouth.”
+It begins to (speak) out of my mouth.”

 This poem brought me to tears last week.
 The more I think about it the more I believe this poem truly captures the essence of what poetry does.
-It is exactly what the band Kings Kaleidoscope has done in my own life.
-The song “Prayer” off of their album Beyond Control brings me to tears every time I hear it.
-Not every time I listen but every time I hear and recently a question my son asked me added another dimension and a new depth to the beauty of this song and particularly the line “I feel what you feel.”
-He asked if God had to come to earth in order to know what it was like to be human.
+It allows us to truly feel what someone else has felt.
+That is exactly what the band Kings Kaleidoscope has done in my own life.
+The song “Prayer” , from their album Beyond Control, brings me to tears every time I hear it.
+Not every time I listen but every time I hear.
+And recently a question my son asked me added another dimension and a new depth to the beauty of this song; particularly the line “I feel what you feel.”
+My son asked me if God had to come to earth in order to know what it was like to be human.
 I had never really thought about it.
-I had just assumed that it wasn’t until the incarnation that God truly understood the perspective of human beings.
-I have come to believe that was a terrible mistake and I cannot think of a better example to describe why than the movie Split.
+I think that I’ve just assumed that it wasn’t until the incarnation that God truly understood the perspective of human beings.
+I have come to believe that was a terrible mistake and M. Night Shyamalan’s most recent film, Split, led me to think more deeply about this topic.

 Kevin, the films antagonist played by James McAvoy, kidnaps three young girls from a shopping mall parking lot and holds them captive in the basement where he works.
 As the plot unfolds we discover that Kevin is seeing a psychiatrist for multiple personality disorder stemming from a tremendous amount of suffering he experienced as a child.
-Kevin believes the pain he went through led to an evolution in his psyche and that this evolution is the next step in the development of the human race.
-He wants to initiate or speed up this change by hurting people he thinks have lived comfortable lives and hence the motivation for the kidnapping.
-Okay, I won’t give away any more spoilers but this movie is truly a great thriller and beyond that wrestles with the deepest concepts of what it means to be human.
+Kevin believes the pain he went through led to an evolution in his psyche, and that this evolution is the next step in the development of the human race.
+He wants to initiate or speed up this change by hurting people he thinks have lived comfortable lives, and hence the motivation for the kidnapping.
+Okay, I won’t give away any more spoilers but this movie is truly a great thriller and beyond that it wrestles with the deepest concepts of how we process our suffering, individually and communally.